 The investor can defer paying capital gains tax until they have disposed of the opportunity zone investment or December 31, 2026, whichever comes first.

-If they continue to hold the opportunity zone investment for another five years, they will not have to pay any capital gains tax on that investment.
+If they continue to hold the opportunity zone investment for at least 10 years, they will not have to pay any capital gains tax on that investment.
 If their $100,000 opportunity zone investment appreciates 100% over 10 years, they owe $0 in capital gains tax instead of $20,000.
-Investors are able to hold funds there until 2046 before needing to pay capital gains tax on the opportunity zone investment.
+Investors can dispose of their OZ investment as late as 2046 and still get the benefit of eliminating taxes owed on the appreciation of the OZ investment.

 Businesses will need to meet these qualifications to take advantage of this program.